Maxim-Kolmogorov/cordova-plugin-push-notifications/README.md

 ## Android

-After receiving the token, you can test Push Notification directly from the Firebase Console.
+After receiving the token, you can test push notification directly from the Firebase Console.